- Allergic Living - http://allergicliving.com -

 - Plant a tree near your house.
 Backyard trees may cut your need for air conditioning by 40 per cent, and your need for heating by 10 per cent.

-- In winter months, turn down the thermostat by 1 degree C during the day and 2 degrees C at night.
+- Turn down the thermostat.
+In winter months, the EPA recommends turning down the furnace’s thermostat to 68 degrees F in the day and 60 degrees F at night.

 - Reduce your use of oil-based paints, lawn pesticides and cleaning solvents.
 When they dry, they release VOCs.
 By 2010 they will contribute to more than twice the amount of VOCs from all transportation sources.